dddrrreee/cs140e-24win/labs/13-ss-equiv/README.md

      is to (1) do a full `msr` switch to the right mode (as in `libpi/staff-start.S`) and then (2) do a `ldm` of all the registers.

+  4. Also, and this is my fault: your privileged mode save and restore should work for any privileged mode, not just a specific hardcoded one.
+So you should use `msr` not `cps`.

 -----------------------------------------------------------------------
 ### Check off your final project and spec out parts, todo.